 Access: Students often have to be performing at a certain level to access placement options, and preparation often begins months or even a year in advance.

-Warwick students currently undertake a more traditional undergraduate study format, which have relatively few placement opportunities as part of their course.
-This means that for many Warwick students, vacation internships, part-time work and volunteering are the most popular and in-demand routes to work experience.
+Warwick students currently undertake a more traditional undergraduate study format, with 18 departments offering placement opportunities as part of their course.
+For many Warwick students, vacation internships, part-time work and volunteering are the most popular and in-demand routes to work experience.

 Cost: According to gov.uk, students who are undertaking a placement as part of their degree are not legally entitled to the minimum wage, however students are unlikely to take a lengthy unpaid placement for practical, political and employability reasons.
 Additionally, the University would not promote unpaid placements to its students, so recruitment to such posts is unlikely.
 You will need to allow time for scoping out the potential experience, possibly in collaboration with a University department or the student themselves, and for recruitment, induction/training and ongoing management/supervision of the student.
 You may also need to consider any learning requirements or meetings with University staff that might be requested.
 You will need to ensure that they have appropriate access to equipment (e.g. computer) and a workstation.